Neil Abercrombie: 2010 gubernatorial campaign

-On March 9, 2009, Abercrombie announced his candidacy for governor of Hawaii.
+On March 9, 2009, Abercrombie announced his candidacy for governor of Hawai'i.
 On December 11, 2009, he announced that he would resign from Congress to concentrate on his gubernatorial bid.
-He was succeeded in Congress by Republican Charles Djou, the first Republican elected to Congress from Hawaii since Pat Saiki.
+He was succeeded in Congress by Republican Charles Djou, the first Republican elected to Congress from Hawai'i since Pat Saiki.

-During his campaign, Abercrombie released his "A New Day in Hawaii Plan", offering a roadmap based on Hawai'i's values and priorities.
+During his campaign, Abercrombie released his "A New Day in Hawai'i Plan," offering a roadmap based on Hawai'i's values and priorities.
 The plan was the result of conversations with thousands of people and many hours of research.
 Abercrombie met with business people, entrepreneurs, economists, principals, teachers, parents, academics, public employees, farmers, nonprofit leaders, health professionals, students, seniors, conservationists, cultural practitioners, construction workers, and citizens of all backgrounds.
 He also held dozens of issue forums and meetings on every island to hear from residents about their concerns and hopes for Hawai'i.

 Abercrombie defeated his challenger, former Honolulu Mayor Mufi Hannemann, in the 2010 Democratic gubernatorial primary election on September 18, 2010, 59.3% to 37.7%.

-On November 2, 2010, Abercrombie defeated Republican nominee Duke Aiona, 57.8% to 40.8%, to become Hawaii's 7th governor.
-In his November 3 victory speech he credited many people for his success, including the founder of the Department of Religion at the University of Hawaii Manoa, Dr. Mitsuo Aoki.
+On November 2, 2010, Abercrombie defeated Republican nominee Duke Aiona, 57.8% to 40.8%, to become Hawai'i's 7th governor.
+In his November 3 victory speech, he credited many people for his success, including the founder of the Department of Religion at the University of Hawaiʻi at Mānoa, Dr. Mitsuo Aoki.